deshabhakt/startup-name-generator/README.md

-# The Project Name Generator
+# The Startup Name Generator